joshbrew/OpenSourceCreatorResources/README.md

 ## Code Editors
 Sure you could do everything through command line and notepad, but that kind of sucks and precludes a lot of potential for better, more creative work.
 Github and sourceforge are loaded with examples in any coding language. https://stackoverflow.com is an oracle for coding problems.

+## VSCodium
+Tracker-free VSCode.
+You really don't need anything else now, I do all my microcontroller and app programing in VSCode with some simple environment configuraiton. https://vscodium.com/

 #### Visual Studio
 Omni editor, great package manager, I use this mainly for C++